This article describes how to use the /locations /beacons API endpoint.

 You can use the Locations endpoint to get all of the Beacons for a specific location ID.

 You can get information on a specific Beacon using its MAC.

 With a specific Beacon’s MAC, you can update or delete specific Beacon information.

-Changes made to a Beacon’s state in the Meridian Editor’s Beacons Management tool are sent as changesets to observers that are capable of modifying those Beacons, such as Aruba Sensors and Aruba APs.
+Changes made to a Beacon’s state in the Meridian Editor’s Beacons Management tool are sent as changesets to observers that are capable of modifying those Beacons, such as Aruba APs and IAPs.

 Changes are limited to Beacon type (Proximity or Location) and Proximity Beacon power level.
 All other changes live entirely on the Meridian Editor.

 Here are descriptions of the Beacons API endpoint fields.